Ingan121/ModernActiveDesktop/docs/README.md

     * Background image set in the Wallpaper Engine properties panel being applied on every startup
     * Some windows behaving weirdly after being reset
     * System colors not being applied to window contents when the system color scheme is changed on startup
+    * Textboxes not automatically scrolling when using the arrow keys with the system plugin input or the on-screen keyboard
 * Refactored the codebase
     * Minimize the usage of global variables, and export only necessary functions
     * Split the main script into multiple files for better maintainability